-The time available is a maximum of 45 minutes per module.
+The time available is a maximum of 45 minutes for a module and 60 for Advanced modules.
 Candidates will receive a time reminder five minutes before the Test ends.
 The time of presentation of exercises, and reasons not attributable to the Candidate can not be included in the time of the examination.

 If the candidate has completed the task(s) to develop, or the available time has expired, the Candidate must hand over all his worksheets and / or the diskette(s) containing the solutions of the exercises.

 For all Tests, Candidates must be informed that, in the event of an infringement of the any of above rules by a Candidate, the Test will be immediately terminated for the offending Candidate.
 In this case the Tester is obliged to notify the ECDL Office of NJSZT within 48 hours.
 The ECDL Accreditation Committee will review the case and takes a decision which is communicated to the Test Centre and the Candidate in writing.